Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 #### GOAF versus INSPIRE requirements

+The following findings were encountered during the test at the Geonovum testbed for OGC-API-Features wih GOAF.

 ***RQ 1:OGC API Features Core***
 The INSPIRE validator gave one error on the bbox parameter, although it seems to work fine: https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/items?f=json&bbox=4.87327047393363,53.08348503147304,4.87328,53.08349 returns 4 items in stead of 100